uboat.net

 ConvoyTAG-18

-Notes on loss At 08.11 hours on 5 Nov, 1942, U-129 fired two stern torpedoes at two tankers in the convoy TAG-18 and claimed both as sunk, but the torpedoes both struck the Astrell (Master Nils C. Taraldsen), which caught fire and was abandoned.
+At 08.11 hours on 5 Nov 1942, U-129 fired two stern torpedoes at two tankers in convoy TAG-18 and claimed both as sunk, but the torpedoes both struck the Astrell (Master Nils C. Taraldsen) on the starboard side.
+The tanker immediately caught fire and broke in two, the crew abandoned ship in three lifeboats and one raft.
 One British gunner died in the attack.
-Later the HNMS Van Kinsbergen shelled and sank the tanker about 15 miles off North Point, Curaçao.
-20 survivors were picked up by the Dutch MTB HNMS TM-23 and the 22 others probably by the Dutch MTB HNMS TM-24 or another escort vessel.
-They were all taken to Curaçao the same day.
+After three hours, 20 survivors were picked up by the Dutch MTB HNMS TM-23 and 22 others by the US Coast Guard vessel USCGC CG-475.
+They were taken to Aruba and Curaçao the same day.
+After about 11 hours the burnt out wreck was shelled and scuttled by HNMS Van Kinsbergen (Capt C. Hellingman) about 15 miles off North Point, Curaçao.

 If you can help us with any additional information on this vessel then please contact us.